Rafael Ferrer (artist): Life

 The mediums Ferrer has worked in include sculpture, painting, drawing, printmaking, and installation art.
 Ferrer taught at several universities: University of Pennsylvania, the Skowhegan School of Painting and Sculpture in Maine, New York's School of Visual Arts, New York, The San Francisco Art Institute, and the University of New Mexico, Albuquerque.
 Living and working on the North Fork of Long Island since 1999, Ferrer has returned to his earlier influences, the visual world used only to spark the imagination.
 Along with paintings and a multitude of works on paper, including his ongoing series of paper bag faces, he has developed a new format which enables him to combine his fascination for both images and words: large blackboard installations.
-He had a major exhibition at El Museo Del Barrio in 2010 titled Retro/Active from June 8 - August 21, followed by a smaller retrospective at Guild Hall, East Hampton, NY titled "Contraband" from November 5, 2011 to January 16, 2012 and a Survey of Works on Paper 1952-2012 at the Lancaster Museum of Art in Pennsylvania from September 7 - November 11, 2012, both New York and Lancaster with comprehensive catalogues.
+He had a major exhibition at El Museo Del Barrio in 2010 titled Retro/Active from June 8 - August 21, followed by a smaller retrospective at Guild Hall, East Hampton, NY titled "Contraband" from November 5, 2011, to January 16, 2012, and a Survey of Works on Paper 1952–2012 at the Lancaster Museum of Art in Pennsylvania from September 7 - November 11, 2012, both New York and Lancaster with comprehensive catalogues.
 He was included in the Guggenheim Museum's Latin American exhibition "Under the Same Sun" in 2014, for which the museum purchased the 1973 piece ARTFORHUM.
 He was represented in New York City by the Adam Baumgold Gallery and Henrique Faria Fine Art.
-Beginning in 2022 he is exclusively represented by Fredric Snitzer, who's gallery is located in Miami.
+Beginning in 2022 he is also represented by the Fredric Snitzer Gallery located in Miami, FL.
 A monograph on his work was released in November, 2012 by UCLA Chicano Studies Research Center, A Ver Series, distributed by the University of Minnesota Press.